sarahciston/codingcare/_drafts/moderation_2.md

 w identity and difference and representation w weapons and research development

-Hartmann et al. found that overmoderation of counterspeech, such as reclaiming slurs, was more [@hartmannLostModerationHow2025a] "all providers under-moderate implicit hate speech, which uses codified messages without identity terms, especially against LGBTQIA+ people.
+Hartmann et al. found that overmoderation of counterspeech, such as reclaiming slurs, was more [@hartmannLostModerationHow2025] "all providers under-moderate implicit hate speech, which uses codified messages without identity terms, especially against LGBTQIA+ people.
 Simultaneously, they over-moderate counter-speech, reclaimed slurs and content related to LGBTQIA+, Black, Jewish and Muslim people."

+They build on a theory of hate speech from Marques [@marquesExpressionHateHate2023] to frame hate speech as an implicit or explicit "discursive act of discrimination, which operates on its targets in constitutive and causal ways to effect the denial of equal opportunities and rights" [@hartmannLostModerationHow2025], in contrast to the broader, vaguer term 'toxicity' taken up by many [AI-companies].
+This study also looks at counterspeech, approaches made to reclaim and challenge hate speech using similar terminology in different contexts.
+"Over- and undermoderation are closely related to sender and target group dynamics" [@hartmannLostModerationHow2025] — that is to say, there are patterns to which topics and communities get overmoderated and which get undermoderated.

 <!-- Arnett et al. ToxicCommons dataset of open-access historical texts, labeled by people for five categories of potential harm "(racial/origin-based, gender/sex-based, religious, ability-based discrimination, and violence)", used to train a classifier Celadon. -->
 <!-- Issues with open-access corpora that they contain more (??or just that we can see what is there) "implicit bias and stereotypes" and "levels of severity (0,1,2,3)" [@arnettToxicityCommonsCurating2024] -->